lbracken/docker-example/README.md

 MongoDB
 ---------
-Docker Hub provides and maintains base images for many popular applications, including MongoDB.
+Docker Hub provides and maintains official images for many popular applications, including MongoDB.
 So we can just pull down the latest *mongo* image from Docker Hub and start it up.
 By default all data is stored inside this container.

     $ docker run -d --name mongo mongo